 Can I run with my dog?
 No dogs are allowed in this event.

 Where can I store my after-race bag of warm clothes?
 You may leave items inside the High School Gym while running or walking the race.
-Note, the Gym will be closing by 2 PM so plan accordingly.
+Note, the Gym will be closing by noon so plan accordingly.
 The race is not responsible for lost items.
 Please do not leave anything valuable.

 Can I reserve a shirt in a certain size?